 - The fourth offer will be significantly more.

 You want to make an offer that will beat the competition yet still be below market, or don't waste your time.

 The Listing Agent's Short Sale Procedures

 Although REALTORS are required by the REALTOR Code of Ethics to treat everybody fairly, not every agent is a REALTOR.
-This means the short sale listing agent may decide to submit only the first offer to the bank and withhold all other offers.
+This means the short sale listing agent may decide to submit only one offer to the seller and withhold other offers.

 Withholding other offers could be considered to be a violation of the fiduciary relationship formed between the listing agent and the seller.
-The seller is entitled to receive the highest and best price.
+The seller is entitled to receive the highest and best price, including all offers.
 Realize that even if your offer is submitted to the bank, as time marches by while waiting for short sale approval, another buyer could outbid you.
 Let the seller know if you are willing to raise your price if necessary.

 At the time of writing, Elizabeth Weintraub, BRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.